 Respected organizations like the National Eating Disorders Association are speaking out against WW targeting kids.
 “An app-based program that emphasizes and celebrates weight loss is risky for this vulnerable population of children and adolescents at a time when their bodies are undergoing significant changes and are especially susceptible to harm.”

-Kurbo is marketing their app to kids ages 8 – 17, at a time in their life when they are extremely vulnerable to developing eating disorders.
+Kurbo is marketing their app to kids ages 8 – 17.
+At a time in kids lives when they are extremely vulnerable to developing eating disorders.

 In 2016 the American Academy of Pediatrics came out with a clinical report called, Preventing Obesity and Eating Disorders in Adolescents.
 In this report, they said, “The focus should be on healthy living and healthy habits rather than on weight.

 Psychology Today, in their article on how to talk to our kids about food, addresses the importance of not labeling food as “good” or “bad.”
-Yet, WW has a long history of moralizing food with points and now a traffic-light system for kids.
+Yet, WW has a long history of moralizing food with points.
+And now they’ve added a traffic-light system for kids.

 Beyond studies and concerns from experts, we have heartbreaking stories of adults who did Weight Watchers as children.

-We need to listen to the concerned voices of those who understand all too well what happens when you do Weight Watchers as a kid.
-Stories like Carrie Saum of Our Stable Table, who feels her experience with WW as a child gave her a ticket to an eating disorder as a teenager.
+We need to listen to the concerned voices!
+Those who understand all too well what happens when you do Weight Watchers as a kid.
+Stories like Carrie Saum of Our Stable Table.
+She feels her experience with WW as a child gave her a ticket to an eating disorder as a teenager.